etakerim/masters-thesis/notes/features-notes.md

 	- address the mode mixing or over-estimation phenomenon of the EMD
 	- EWT divides the spectrum into several portions, and each portion corresponds to a mode centered at the specific frequency and compact support, such as AM-FM signal
 - Algorithm MKCD-EWT
-- De-noise the signal by MCKD.
+- De-noise the signal by MCKD
+    - MCKD encourages the **periodicity of the periodic impacts or impulse-like vibration** behaviors by selecting a finite impulse response (FIR) filter to maximize the CK of the filtered signal
+    - p.3 - The MCKD is used to search a reverse FIR filter f by maximizing the CK of the impulses y(n).
+The CK is defined as:
+- **Steps** p.7
     - Spectrum segmentation.
 Calculate the envelope curve of the amplitude spectrum of the de-noising signal.
-- Signal decomposition.
+     Signal decomposition.
 Design the wavelet filter banks
     - IMF (Intrinsic Mode Function) selection.
 Calculate the kurtosis of each sub-signal
     - Feature extraction.
 Calculate the squared envelope spectrum and teager energy operator spectrum of the chosen mode

 - Highest kurtosis values of these modes IMF1 - 4 in the largest IMF
+- Genetic algorithm in OWPT

 - Teager-Kaiser operator (TKEO)
 - Teager Energy Operator (TEO)
 - $x(t)  = (dx/dt)^2+ x(t)(d^2x/dt^2) $
 - $[x[n]] = x^2[n] + x[n - 1]x[n + 1]$ TKEO
 - When Ψc is applied to signals produced by a simple harmonic oscillator, e.g. a mass spring oscillator who’s equation of motion can be derived from the Newton’s Law - It can track the oscillator’s energy

-## An Improved Empirical Wavelet Transform for Noisy and Non-Stationary Signal Processing
-	\cite{zhuang_improved_2020}
+- In the squared envelope spectrum and teager energy operator spectrum, it can be seen that both methods successfully extract the outer race fault feature.

 ## Time and frequency domain scanning fault diagnosis method based on spectral negentropy and its application
 \cite{yonggang_time_2020}
+p.6 - **The empirical scaling function b ∅n ω ðÞ[25] and the empirical wavelet function b Ψn ω ðÞ [25] are defined as follows:**

+- EWT and spectral negentropy are combined to adopt the filtering method by changing the bandwidth and central frequency.
+    - EWT is used to adaptively divide the signal boundary and reconstruct the filtered signal.
+    - Spectral negentropy is used to detect non-equilibrium disturbances in the system, which contains fault information.

+1. signal is filtered by the EWT scan filter to obtain all components and the average of their spectral negentropy is calculated,
+2. retaining components with negative entropy values greater than the mean,
+3. taking the center frequency of these components as the center frequency of the resonant band.
+4. The **central frequency fcj of all resonance bands** is determined by using the **index of spectral negentropy in frequency domain**.
+5. the scanning filter with a fixed central frequency and a changing bandwidth is used to process signal,
+6. the **bandwidth Bwk of resonance band** is determined by using **spectral negentropy in time domain**.

 - https://www.mathworks.com/help/signal/ref/pkurtosis.html#mw_95d59e55-8d7b-4145-9009-6f9384f3fd9e
 - https://www.mathworks.com/help/signal/ref/kurtogram.html
 - Time-frequency domain scanning empirical spectral negentropy method (T-FSESNE)